-- Rating: how innovative or disruptive is this concept
+- Rating: how innovative or disruptive is this concept?

-- What partnership model would be needed?
+- What partnership model would be needed

-- How to enhance the customer experience? (customer-centricity)
+- How to enhance the customer experience (customer-centricity)

-- What could be a pricing or go-to-market strategy?
+- Possible pricing or go-to-market strategies

-- Expected range (high-level) of investment needed?
+- Expected range (high-level) of investment needed

 - Why will this concept win or fail?